 The National Rosacea Society lists the most common signs of Rosacea as:

-Flushing – people with Rosacea have frequent blushing or flushing.
-This facial redness may come and go, and is often the earliest sign of the disorder.
+Flushing – people with Rosacea have frequent blushing or reddening.
+This facial flushing may come and go, and is often the earliest sign of the disorder.

-Persistent Redness – Persistent facial redness is the most common individual sign of Rosacea, and may resemble a blush or sunburn that does not go away.
+Persistent Redness – Persistent redness is the most common sign of Rosacea – it may resemble a blush or sunburn that does not go away.

 Bumps and Pimples – Small red solid bumps or pimples often develop.
 While these may resemble acne, blackheads are not present, and burning or stinging may occur.

-Visible Blood Vessels – In many people with Rosacea, small blood vessels become visible on the skin.
+Visible Blood Vessels – In many people with Rosacea, tiny blood vessels may become visible on the skin.

-Eye Irritation – In many Rosacea patients, the eyes may be irritated and appear watery or bloodshot.
-The eyelids also may become red and swollen, and styes are common.
+Eye Irritation – Some Rosacea suffers may have irritated, watery or bloodshot eyes.
+The eyelids can also may become red and swollen, and styes are common.

-Burning or Stinging – Burning or stinging sensations may often occur on the face.
+Burning or Stinging – Burning or stinging sensations may often accompany the redness.
 Itching or a feeling of tightness may also develop.

-Dry Appearance – The central facial skin may be rough, and thus appear to be very dry.
+Dry Appearance – The facial skin may be rough and very dry.

-Plaques – Raised red patches, known as plaques, may develop without changes in the surrounding skin.
+Plaques – Raised red patches, known as plaques, can develop without changes in the surrounding skin.

-Skin Thickening – The skin may thicken and enlarge from excess tissue, most commonly on the nose.
+Skin Thickening – The skin may thicken and bulge from excess tissue build up – most commonly on the nose.
 This condition affects more men than women.

 Swelling – Facial swelling may accompany other signs of Rosacea, or it may occur independently.

-Signs Beyond the Face – Rosacea signs and symptoms may also develop beyond the face, most commonly on the neck, chest, scalp or ears.
+Signs Beyond the Face – The symptoms of Rosacea can also develop on the neck, chest, scalp or ears.

 The National Rosacea Society (NRS) is the world’s largest organization dedicated to improving the lives of millions of Americans who suffer from Rosacea.
 Click here to learn more about Rosacea and the NRS.